snowloving/SnowBench4Quant/README.md

 | SGDT | 50.25 |  |  |
 | SGDAT | 88.45 |  |  |
 > 📝 **Notes:**
-> - Results reported are from a **single run** with fix seed_value (not averaged over 5 trials).
-Multi-run results with mean ± std are on the way.
-> - Entries marked with hourglass are currently being benchmarked and will be updated soon.
+> All results are from a single run with a fixed random seed (seed_value=2020).
+No hyperparameter tuning was performed.
 #### 📋 Example Command

 ````bash